-Sale Prices Effective through Saturday, August 30, 1997 A Kmart is Located Conveniently Near You: Kmart advertised merchandise policy Merchandise advertised in this circular is either Sale Priced or at our Everyday Low Price.
+Kmart advertised merchandise policy Merchandise advertised in this circular is either Sale Priced or at our Everyday Low Price.
 In some cases, we offer Special Buys which are available in limited quantities.
 Our firm intention is to have every advertised item in stock on our shelves.
 If an advertised item is not available for purchase due to any unforseen reason, Kmart will issue a Rain Check on request for the merchandise to be purchased at the advertised price whenever available, or will sell you a comparable quality item at a comparable price.
 Merchandise only available in United States stores.
 Regular prices may vary in some stores due to local competition.
 Sale offers do not apply to clearance merchandise.
 We reserve the right to limit purchases to reasonable family quantities.
+All merchandise advertised in this circular is available at your local Kmart or Super Kmart. © 1997 Kmart ® Corporation

+A Kmart is Located Conveniently Near You:

+420 McKinley Mishawaka, IN

+2702 S. 11th St. Niles, MI

+South Bend, IN

+DESK FAN

+4640 S. Michigan St. 3101 Northview Dr. Elkhart, IN

+4850 Western Ave.
+South Bend, IN

+3501 South Main Elkhart, IN

+SPORTS

+New Beginning

-All merchandise advertised in this circular is available at your local Kmart or Super Kmart. © 1997 Kmart ® Corporation 420 McKinley 4640 S. Michigan St. 3101 Northview Dr. South Bend, IN Mishawaka, IN Elkhart, IN 2702 S. 11th St. 4850 Western Ave.
-3501 South Main Niles, MI South Bend, IN Elkhart, IN SPORTS Saturday, August 23, 1997 New Beginning Freshmen embark on new era for Irish By BETSY BAKER Associate Sports Editor page 20 The time has come for the speculation and anticipation to end and for the questions surrounding the future of Notre Dame football to be answered.
-When the 19 members of the Class of 2001 reported for duty on Aug.
+Freshmen embark on new era for Irish

+By BETSY BAKER Associate Sports Editor

+The time has come for the speculation and anticipation to end and for the questions surrounding the future of Notre Dame football to be When the 19 members of the Class of 2001 reported for duty on Aug.
 11, they signed up to be the pioneers of a new era of Irish football.
 Of course, they will be led into the wilderness by the experience of such players as fifth-year quarterback Ron Powlus, fifth-year defensive lineman Melvin Dansby, and senior defensive back Allen Rossum, but this year's freshmen will be the first official class to make their way through the Irish ranks under the tutelage of head coach Bob Davie.
 Naturally, the Class of 2001 will serve as a barometer for the success of the Davie era, and thus far, after two weeks of pre-season practice, they appear to be handling the pressure quite well.
-Many of the freshmen have managed to impress both coaches and teammates in the first two weeks, but none see FRESHMEN / page 12
+Many of the freshmen have managed to impress both coaches and teammates in the first two weeks, but none see FRESHMEN / page 12 everyone has come to know, football is more than a sport at